Catheter Products FAQs

 What Are Some Complications When Using a Catheter?

-Although thorough and regular cleaning can help prevent them, urinary tract infections are quite common with catheter use.
-If you or the person you are caring for experience a fever, lower abdominal pain, burning during urination, or bloody urine, you should contact your doctor right away.
-Sometimes these symptoms can be caused by other conditions, but it is always important to not take a chance with a catheter-related infection.
+Although thorough and regular cleaning can help prevent them, urinary tract infections are common with catheter use.
+If you or the person you are caring for experience a fever, lower abdominal pain, burning during urination, or bloody urine, you should contact your doctor immediately.
+Sometimes these symptoms can be caused by other conditions, but it is always important not to take a chance with a catheter-related infection.
 Tuning into and changes in your health, no matter how small they are, is vital since not everyone with a UTI or other infection experiences these symptoms.

 Will I Be Able to Enjoy Normal Activities With a Catheter?

-For most people, the answer is yes.
+For most people, the response is yes.
 The answer to this concern largely depends on the underlying reason for having the catheter in the first place, but the use of the catheter should not disrupt most aspects of your life.
-In some cases, patients are not permitted to operate a vehicle for safety reasons.
-For some activities, there are certain precautions that must be taken (for example, you can maintain sexual activities with a catheter, but some adjustments usually need to be made).
-In general, you should maintain a healthy diet and not consume anything that may cause the bladder to become irritated.
-Most of the time, the only thing people face that are catheterizing regularly is taking a little more time to prepare for their daily activities, but they don't need to necessarily entirely give them up.
+In some cases, patients should not operate a vehicle for safety reasons.
+For some activities, certain precautions must be taken.
+For example, you can maintain sexual activities with a catheter, but some adjustments usually need to be made.
+In general, you should keep a healthy diet and not consume anything that may cause the bladder to become irritated.
+Most of the time, the only thing people face that are frequently catheterizing is taking a little more time to prepare for their daily activities, but they don't need to give them up necessarily entirely.

-Whether you are just getting started using a urinary catheter or you need access to additional catheter accessories and supplies, our site is a great resource.
+Whether you are just getting started using a urinary catheter or needing access to additional catheter accessories and supplies, our site is a great resource.
 Our Personally Delivered Product Experts are here to help you with all your catheter-related needs!